ivonederlof/xlf-translator/README.md

 * **Ivo Nederlof** - *Initial work* - [xlf-translator](https://github.com/ivonederlof/xlf-translator)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License

-## Acknowledgments

-* You are welcome to contribute to this project

 ## Other